jaybayley/slackr/README.md

 Demo
 ----

-To check out Slackr in action, view [the demo](http://subpar.github.com/slackr/)
+To check out Slackr in action, view [the demo](http://subpar.github.com/slackr/).

-TODO
+Todo
 ----

 The following is my to-do list: